 - The semester-long team project integrates the course material and asks you to apply it to a VC investment scenario.
 Your team will take on the role of VCs evaluating a hypothetical investment in a real company of your choosing.
-You can find a detailed description of the project on Canvas → Files →Project.
-Here is an overview of the four deliverables, which are spaced throughout the semester: - Sourcing the deal (10 points): Find a company to analyze and submit a short memo describing the company and investment opportunity.
+You can find a detailed description of the project on Canvas → Files → Project.
+Here is an overview of the four deliverables, which are spaced throughout the semester: - O Sourcing the deal (5 points): Find a company to analyze and submit a short memo describing the company and investment opportunity.
 The main requirements are that the company be privately owned (i.e., pre-IPO), less than 10 years old, and in the typical industries VC invest in.
 Most important, your team should choose a company that you're excited to learn about.
-Unfortunately, data availability will severely limit your choice of company. - Total valuation (15 points): Perform a detailed DCF valuation of the company, including an in-depth analysis of addressable market size and comparables. - In-class presentation (10 points): Each team will give a short presentation on the company and your team's valuation in front of the class.
-These will happen at the end of the semester. - Partial valuation, term sheet, and negotiation strategy (15 points).
+Unfortunately, data availability will severely limit your choice of company. - o Total valuation (15 points): Perform a detailed DCF valuation of the company, including an in-depth analysis of addressable market size and comparables. - o In-class presentation (5 points): Each team will give a short presentation on the company and your team's valuation in front of the class.
+These will happen at the end of the semester. - o Partial valuation, term sheet, and negotiation strategy (15 points).
 Write a term sheet that describes the terms of the deal, including security type, number of shares, amount invested, and protective covenants.
-You will also write an internal memo to the senior VC partners describing your negotiation strategy. - Teams will have five members.
-Four is also OK, six is not.
-All team member are expected to contribute to all four deliverables.
+You will also write an internal memo to the senior VC partners describing your negotiation strategy. - Teams ideally will have four members.
+Three is also OK.
+I may allow teams of five if there is a compelling reason (ask me).
+I want teams to be large for three reasons: this project requires a lot of work, I want every team to have a chance to present in front of the whole class, and I want to provide each team quality feedback.
 All members of the team will receive the same grade.
-Switching teams is not allowed. - Avoid "differently motivated" teammates.
+Switching teams mid-semester is not allowed. - Avoid "differently motivated" teammates.
 It can be frustrating when a teammate doesn't do their fair share of the work.
 Make sure your teammates are as motivated as you are.
-Ask potential teammates whether they are taking the course pass/fail and how hard they plan to work on the project.
-You will be required to rate your teammates' contribution at the end of the term. - You can find 15+ examples of successful projects from previous years on Canvas → Files → Project → Examples of good past projects.
+Ask potential teammates whether they are taking the course pass/fail and how hard they plan to work on the project. - You can find 15+ examples of successful projects from previous years on Canvas → Files → Project → Examples of good past projects.
 Studying these is a great way to learn the course material.